archis-academy/.github/profile/README.md

 # 🎓 Archi's Academy

-🚀 **Experiential Learning, Work Simulation, and Personalized Mentorship** – Archi’s Academy is shaping the future of education with an **AI-powered, project-based LMS**.
+🚀 **Experiential Learning, Work Simulation, and Personalized Mentorship**: Archi’s Academy is shaping the future of education with an **AI-powered, project-based LMS**.
 🌍 Based in Türkiye, with a global mission to transform how learners gain skills and confidence for the digital era.

 ---

 ## ✨ What We Do
-- 🧪 **Experiential Learning** – Learn by doing through real-world projects.
+- 🧪 **Experiential Learning**: Learn by doing through real-world projects.
-- 📝 **Experiential Assessments** – Go beyond theory with practical evaluations.
+- 📝 **Experiential Assessments**: Go beyond theory with practical evaluations.
-- 🛠️ **Work Simulation** – Hands-on simulations that mirror industry environments.
+- 🛠️ **Work Simulation**: Hands-on simulations that mirror industry environments.
-- 🤝 **Personalized Mentorship** – Guided by experts to ensure growth and mastery.
+- 🤝 **Personalized Mentorship**: Guided by experts to ensure growth and mastery.
-- 📊 **Corporate Training Solutions** – Custom and white-label training programs.
+- 📊 **Corporate Training Solutions**: Custom and white-label training programs.
-- 🎯 **AI-powered Personalization** – Adaptive roadmaps for every learner.
+- 🎯 **AI-powered Personalization**: Adaptive roadmaps for every learner.
-- 🎓 **Scholarships** – Supporting underprivileged learners globally.
+- 🎓 **Scholarships**: Supporting underprivileged learners globally.

 ---